openconfig/models-ci/README.md

 `out`: Stores stdout of validator execution. **required** to be present to indicate that the script ran.

 `fail`: Stores stderr of validator execution.
-A non-existent fail file is interpreted as a successful validator execution, which along with each model's status (see below), or by itself for a repo-level validator, determine whether the entire validation was successful.
+With no stderr, it should be empty if execution failed, and non-existent if execution passed.
+Thus, a non-existent fail file is interpreted as a successful validator execution, which along with each model's status (see below) for a per-model validator, or by itself for a repo-level validator, determine whether the entire validation was successful.

 `latest-version.txt`: Stores the name+version of the @latest validator to display to the user.